Adamage/tutorials/tutorials/pytorch/tut2_efficient_data_loading/README.md

 # Summary
 - To efficiently load your dataset to the IPU, the best practice is to use the dedicated PopTorch DataLoader.
-- At one step, ***N = Global batch size x Device iterations*** samples will be loaded.
+- During one step, ***N = Global batch size x Device iterations*** samples will be loaded.
 - A good way to know if the DataLoader is not a bottleneck is to compare its throughput with the model throughput on synthetic data.
-- Asynchronous mode can provide better performance.
+- Asynchronous mode can provide better throughput performance.